Confessions of a Borderline Slob – Day 2 – Cleaning Schedule

 Instead, I started my daily chores today.
 Good thing I have a day built in for “catch up” because apparently, I know myself.
 High five!

 But I am planning to do my next chore tonight because it’s vacuuming and I can’t get that one done during the day because my husband is usually on speaker phone all day.
 So that’s a no-go for daytime sweeping.
 I honestly can’t wait to vacuum since I already dusted today.
 Just makes logical sense that you dust and follow it with vacuuming.

 Pro-tip #2: Dust from top to bottom!
 Dust falls – so start with the highest item first and work your way down, otherwise, you have to do it again (and no one wants that!).

 You will be probably be shocked like I was -> 1:34:36.
 That’s one hour and thirty-four minutes, people!
 What the heck was going on over here?
 Was I dusting fine art at a museum or something?
 Hah, let me explain.

 Yesterday I posted a funny meme about cleaning and it was no joke – I think I spent about 15-20 minutes actually dusting and the rest of the time was spent messing around with cool stuff I found, replying to texts and emails, looking at facebook and doing some organization.
 Remember all those stacks of “stuff” on my tables?
 Well, as much as I’d like to, I can’t just dust around them so I had to go through the papers and/or move the stuff around.

-Pro-tip#3: Use microfiber cloths.
-I need to get some myself, but microfiber cloths are electrostatically charged, so they attract dust.
+Pro-tip#3: Use microfiber cloths because they are electrostatically charged and will attract dust instead of just moving it around.
 These suckers do not leave dust and lint behind so it’s a no-brainer to use them for dusting!